JonKohKaiEn/Uni-Notes/Year 3/IE2107 - Engineering Maths 2/Linear Algebra/System of Linear Equations.md

 - Adding a multiple of one row to another ($R_{j} \leftarrow R_{j} + \beta R_i$)
 Performing EROs will not change the solution of the linear system
 # Gaussian Elimination
+Reduces a matrix to row echelon (RE) form
 ## Steps
 0) Re-arrange rows such that it is easier to do the reduction ($x_1$ has a coefficient of 1 in the first row)
 1) Use EROs to eliminate $x_1$ in all other rows